Our Governing Body

 Terms of Reference

-• Elect Chair (if delegated by full Governing Body).
+• Elect Chair

 Finance:

-• Establish and maintain an up-to-date three year financial plan, taking into account priorities in the School Improvement Plan, roll projection and signals from central government and the LA regarding future years’ budget.
+• Establish and maintain an up-to-date three-year budget plan, taking into account priorities in the School Improvement Plan, roll projection and signals from central Government and the LA regarding future years’ budget.

 • Ensure that priorities detailed within the School Improvement Plan are appropriately costed and are reflected in the annual budget.